jp-clarke/cafe-donburi/README.md

 This is a site for Cafe Donburi, a fictional Japanese Cafe and Takeaway located in East Kilbride, Glasgow.

-The site is targeted to locals and visitors to the area to encourage them to try traditional Japanese dishes either dining in or takeaway, as well as allowing both new and returning customers to view the some of the food available, the menu and make table reservations.
+The site is targeted to locals and visitors to the area to encourage them to try traditional Japanese dishes either dining in or takeaway, as well as allowing both new and returning customers to view pictures some of the available dishes, the menu and make table reservations.
 It will also help customers locate and contact Cafe Donburi.

 ![Alt text](docs/screenshots/amiresponsive.PNG)

 ## Features

-This is primarily a single page scrolling website with a sticky header to allow for user friendly navigation between sections.
-There is a single separate page with a form for table bookings.
+The home page contains almost all of the content and is in the style of a single page scrolling website.
+It has a sticky header to allow for user friendly navigation between sections.

+There is a separate page with a form for table bookings along with a booking confirmation page which consists of a confirmation message and home button.

 ### Navigation Bar

 - The Navigation Bar includes links to the Logo/Home, as well as the About, Gallery, Menu and Find Us sections of the page.
-The Book links to a form in a popup window, which allows the user to make a table reservation.
+Smooth scrolling is employed to allow a smooth transition between the various page sections.
+Book links to a form in a separate window, which allows the user to make a table reservation.

 - The Navigation Bar is fully responsive and switches to a hamburger style menu at smaller screen sizes.

 - The Navigation Bar is 'sticky', and remains visible to the user at all times to make navigation easier for the user.

-- In large screen format the links are highlighted in a red circle to catch the user's eye, as well as keeping with the Japanese theme.
+- In large screen format the links are highlighted in a red circle on mouse hover to catch the user's eye, as well as keeping with the Japanese theme.

 ![Navigation bar for desktop and mobile](docs/screenshots/navbar-desktop-mobile.png)